ai/visibilityjs/README.md

 });
 ```

+When the page becomes visible, if the callback has not been called in longer than
+the visible interval, it will be called immediately.
+In the example above, if you
+hid the page for 9 minutes, `checkForEmail` will get called once while the page is hidden,
+and immediately when it is made visible.

 `Visibility.every` returns a timer identifier, much like the `setInterval`
 function.
 However, it cannot be passed to `clearInterval`, and you should use
 `Visibility.stop(id)` to stop the timer.